A little after 9 pm on the last Friday night of July, multi-colored fireworks began exploding over downtown Medellin.

-Since that first flower parade, the festival has expanded into a week long series of events so numerous they can easily leave a visitor's head spinning.
+Since that first flower parade, the festival has expanded into a week-long series of events so numerous they can quickly leave a visitor's head spinning.

-I’d heard it was possible for anyone to rent a horse, and thereby participate.
-Given the amount of alcohol being consumed, and general rowdiness of the crowds and riders, you'd better know how to control a horse before you pony up the pesos to hop on the saddle.
+Given the amount of alcohol being consumed, and general rowdiness of the crowds and riders, you'd better know how to control a horse before you pay the pesos to hop on the saddle.

-During the week, there were plenty of open-air concerts and activities occurring throughout the city, however I preferred to focus on the bigger events the following weekend.
+During the week, there were plenty of open-air concerts and activities occurring throughout the city.
+However, I preferred to focus on the more prominent events the following weekend.

 The one exception was the orchid exhibition that was held in Medellin's botanical gardens.

 I was there with Christine of Almost Fearless, and husband Drew, as they garnered additional footage for their documentary, plus Troy and Ana (a new contributor for Medellin Living).